microsoft/api-guidelines/graph/GuidelinesGraph.md

 The query options part of an OData URL can be quite long, potentially exceeding the maximum length of URLs supported by components involved in transmitting or processing the request.
-One way to avoid this is wrapping the request in a batch request, which has the penalty of needing to construct a well-formed batch request body.
-An easier alternative for GET requests is to append /\$query to the resource path of the URL, use the POST verb instead of GET, and pass the query options part of the URL in the request body as described in the chapter [OData Query Options](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_PassingQueryOptionsintheRequestBody).
+One way to avoid this is to use the POST verb instead of GET, and pass the query options part of the URL in the request body as described in the chapter [OData Query Options](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_PassingQueryOptionsintheRequestBody).